redthing1/pksave_gba/README.md

 provides a modified version of [libspec](https://github.com/Chase-san/libspec) and a command line tool, `pksave`, for advanced editing of FRLG/SGS save files.

+yes, this is the first save editor for ultra shiny gold sigma!

 pksave features:
 + dump save info
 + modify money